Unified-Daughterboard/Unified-Daughterboard.github.io/db-spec-c-legacy.md

 ## Overview

-The legacy C3 daughterboard (soon to be replaced with the C4 series) is the current most recent revision to the classic square form-factor daughterboard, with its roots in the C1 which was designed to be compatible with Wilba's keyboards.
+The legacy C3 daughterboard is a classic square form-factor daughterboard, with its roots in the C1 which was designed to be compatible with Wilba's keyboards.
+This is the last revision uDB which uses the JST-SH series connector - the [successor C4 and newer](db-spec-c.md) use the Pico-EZmate connector instead.

+This design is NFND (not for new designs), only being documented as a legacy series for the sake of maintaining old keyboards which cannot be upgraded to C4 for one reason or another.

 The daughterboard features the following:

 * ESD (Electrostatic Discharge) protection on the data lines of the USB connector through a specialized chip;